Ex-CAG Vinod Rai tenders apology to Cong leader Sanjay Nirupam over remarks against him | Politics

 ''I understand the pain and agony my statements have caused to Sanjay Nirupam, his family and his well-wishers and thus, would like to offer my unconditional apology for the hurt caused by my such statements to Sanjay Nirupam, his family, friends and his well-wishers.
 That I hope that Sanjay Nirupam will consider and accept my aforesaid unconditional apology and close this issue,'' Rai has said in his affidavit filed in the court.

+The court of Metropolitan Magistrate in Patiala House on Thursday disposed of the case after recording Nirupam's statement accepting Rai's apology.

-Nirupam later said Rai should apologise to the country over the CAG reports on 2G spectrum and coal block allocations, alleging that these were both ''bogus''.
+Nirupam later said Rai should apologise to the country over the CAG reports on 2G spectrum and coal block allocations, alleging that both of these were ''bogus''.

 ''Vinod Rai should apologise to the entire country for these bogus reports that he brought out,'' Nirupam told reporters later.